 On private construction projects, the mechanics lien attaches to the land itself, and restricts the owner from selling, refinancing or transferring the property without accommodating the lien.
 On public construction projects (projects on state or federal lands), the lien typically attaches to the project’s bond, which acts to insure payment of subcontractors and suppliers.

-To make matters more complex, the requirements for filing a lien differs depending on the project’s location.
+To make matters more complex, the requirements for filing a lien differ depending on the project’s location.
 This post does not describe in detail how you can file a lien in your particular state or county.
 Instead, we’ll provide you with an overview of the resources available to you online, and a comprehensive general discussion of what to do to file a claim.

 Consult These Mechanics Lien Resources